sophiagracelydia/SSB/README.md

 With these activities the day came to an end.
 The remaining candidates who didn’t give the interview were called post lunch.

+## Day 4
+On day 4, we started with second round of the group tasks.
+We assembled in the group around 6 Am.
+The weather was so chill and cold.
+Everyone was asked to do some warmups before the individual obstacles.

+### Individual Obstacles
+There were instructions given for the obstacles and the marks for each were told.
+Since the previous night rained all the obstacles were very slippery to handle.
+There were total of 10 obstacles to be completed.
+I think I did around 5.

+_Tiger leap, Double Platform Jump, Rope task, Double barrel jump and commando walk._